techrivers/MediSpeak/README.md

-# SpeakBridge
+# MediSpeak

 A real-time medical translation platform designed to bridge language barriers between healthcare providers and patients.
-SpeakBridge enables secure, accurate, and efficient communication in multilingual healthcare settings.
+MediSpeak enables secure, accurate, and efficient communication in multilingual healthcare settings.

 ## Overview

-SpeakBridge is a Next.js-based web application that provides real-time bidirectional translation capabilities for medical consultations.
+MediSpeak is a Next.js-based web application that provides real-time bidirectional translation capabilities for medical consultations.
 The platform prioritizes patient privacy through data anonymization and offers an intuitive interface designed specifically for healthcare environments.

 ## Core Features